 - failing to keep examination material secure prior to an examination; - discussing or otherwise revealing secure information in public, e.g. internet forums; - moving the time or date of a fixed examination beyond the arrangements permitted within the JCQ publication Instructions for conducting examinations.
-Conducting an examination before the published date constitutes centre staff malpractice and a clear breach of security; - failing to supervise adequately candidates who have been affected by a timetable variation; (This would apply to candidates subject to overnight supervision by centre personnel or where an examination is to be sat in an earlier or later session on the scheduled day.) - permitting, facilitating or obtaining unauthorised access to examination material prior to an examination; - failing to retain and secure examination question papers after an examination in cases where the life of the paper extends beyond the particular session.
-For example, where an examination is to be sat in a later session by one or more candidates due to a timetable variation: - tampering with candidate scripts or controlled assessments or coursework after collection and before despatch to the awarding body/examiner/moderator; - (This would additionally include reading candidates' scripts or photocopying candidates' scripts prior to despatch to the awarding body/examiner.
-The only instance where photocopying a candidate's script is permissible is where he/she has been granted the use of a transcript.) - failing to keep candidates' computer files secure which contain controlled assessments or coursework.
+Conducting an examination before the published date constitutes centre staff malpractice and a clear breach of security; - failing to adequately supervise candidates who have been affected by a timetable variation; (This would apply to candidates subject to overnight supervision by centre personnel or where an examination is to be sat in an earlier or later session on the scheduled day.) - permitting, facilitating or obtaining unauthorised access to examination material prior to an examination; - failing to retain and secure examination question papers after an examination in cases where the life of the paper extends beyond the particular session.
+For example, where an examination is to be sat in a later session by one or more candidates due to a timetable variation; - tampering with candidate scripts, controlled assessments, coursework or nonexamination assessments after collection and before despatch to the awarding body/examiner/moderator;

+(This would additionally include reading candidates' scripts or photocopying candidates' scripts prior to despatch to the awarding body/examiner.)

+failing to keep candidates' computer files secure which contain controlled assessments, coursework or non-examination assessments.